 Does Slowing Down Your Blog Posting Harm Your Blog?

-I recently read a case study on the frequency of blogging articles via Kevin Duncan.
-He found it brought more traffic to write more blog articles but the comments and networking went down.
-He also lost his joy in blogging.
+I recently read a case study on the frequency of blogging articles via the Blogging Tryant.
+They found it brought more traffic to write more blog articles but the comments and networking went down.
+Furthermore, you run the risk of getting burned out.

 Hence, I found the same thing when I had to slow down my blog posts.
 The traffic went down but I began to get more comments.
 If I had been online and commenting more on other blogs I would have had even more comments on those posts.

 Back then, I had been averaging 2-3 posts per week before mom got sick.
 After mom passed I started doing more things.
 Through her death, she taught me to live more offline.
 I began to do things on my bucket list before it becomes too late.